nihlaeth/RemoteControl/README.md

     clientip = "[client ip]"
-    username = "[username]" ## username on client pc key = "[full path to ssh key]" ## don't use ~ to refer to the home directory, it won't work
+    username = "[username]" ## username on client pc key = "[full path to ssh key]" ## don't use ~ to refer to the home directory, it won't work pidfile = "[path to pid file/RemoteControl.pid]" ## some location where you have write privileges, and it won't be in the way

 Now start the daemon: